 When a sales opportunity presents itself, such as a phone call or a customer asking a question via your web site, or someone walking through your front door, how fast can your company respond?

 From first inquiry to final sale to follow up.
 How long does that take?

 By streamlining some of your sales processes you also gain better customer service and customer retention levels.
 Keeping all your customers loyal and happy is, in the long run, much better than spending wads of cash on a two day sales flyer with disappointing results.

-Here are a couple of more Proactive marketing exercises for you.
+Here are a couple of more Proactive marketing exercises for you:

+Analyze the way you present your products and find ways to increase their value proposition.
+It could be as simple as rewording a few phrases or as complex as redesigning the entire packaging, but your value proposition is your first, (some say only) best chance to make an impression on a new customer.
+The presentation of the “Value” for the consumer must clearly be first and foremost in your messages and visible media.
+What’s in it for them?
+Have you actually shown them the true value, or are you assuming they will figure it out?
+Big mistake.
+People don’t like to “figure things out.”
+They like to be able to understand immediately.
+This may be your first step.
 You may need more information about your customers and sales transactions before beginning to analyze your efforts.
 Realign your data collection methods to give you the information you need to make effective decisions.
-If you suddenly found out almost 85 percent of your customers were women between the ages of 21 and 25 would that affect your future marketing decisions and where you spent your advertising dollars?
+If you suddenly found out almost 85 percent of your customers were women between the ages of 21 and 25, would that affect your future marketing decisions and where you spent your advertising dollars?
 You bet it would.

 All important aspects of the process to identify.
 Try to reduce your administration effort for the above tasks.
 Once again, anything you can do to streamline the process, the more time you save and the more efficient and productive your company becomes.
 You’ll also save money instead of wasting it.
-If the analyzation process is beginning to sound confusing to you, seek some assistance to achieve these goals.
+If the analyzing process is beginning to sound confusing to you, seek some assistance to achieve these goals.

 There are many business clubs and resources in your neighborhood that are willing to help.
 Try your local Chamber of Commerce.
 Many firms specialize in the development of branding for products and/or developing marketing strategies.
 Find one that suits your needs and your budget and ask for a free consultation.
 No person is an Island.
 You can’t do it all by yourself.
 Ask for help when you need it.
 Bringing in outside assistance can also produce a fresh perspective, which is something -every- company needs from time-to-time.